BUCK-LCO-NCI/DivProt/README.md

 ```
 awk 1 *ssX.fastqish > whatever_file_name_you_want (e.x. original_fasta_name.ss3.fastqish)
 ```
+~ Note: we *highly* reccommend using the .ss8 files for meaningful alignments ~

 ### Step 4
 Run the aligner to produce a matrix of alignment scores of all your input structure sequences.
 The R file to produce figures will automatically run from the aligner_finalish.py script.
 They will be outputted into Rplots.pdf.
 You do need to load an R module though.